BenjaminGuzman/gentoo-utils/README.md

 (You could also create the symlink yourself with `ln -s /var/src/linux/<version> /var/src/linux`).
 Otherwise, some packages may have (minor?) trouble when compiling

+### Useful links

+- https://linux-hardware.org/ Helpful to find which kernel configs may work well with your hardware.

+- https://www.kernelconfig.io/index.html Helpful to understand each kernel config

 ## Bluetooth

 In my installation sometimes bluetooth daemon crashes for some unknown reason